vishbhosale007/sde2-round2-vishwadeep-bhosale/README.md

 ```

 ## Problem Statement
-At Mindtickle, a client has requested a custom daily report that lists all active users on the platform and the number of daily lessons they have completed in the last 30 days.
+At Mindtickle, a client has requested a custom report that lists all active users on the platform and the number of daily lessons they have completed in the last 30 days.
 Your task is to create a Python script to generate this report and save it in an S3 bucket.

 The data for this report is spread across two different databases: PostgreSQL and MySQL.
 You are not required to create the database, but you have access to the docker-compose file which will create the sample databases for you.